Sprint National Anaesthesia Projects (SNAPs)

 SNAPs are observational clinical research studies which aim to recruit a large number of patients in a short time period

 The Sprint National Anaesthesia Projects (SNAPs) examine commonly occurring events related to anaesthesia and surgery which affect a large number of patients.
 Each SNAP is conducted within a short data collection window of a few days at most, though their planning and analysis takes much longer.
-Two SNAPs have run to date, with Chief Investigator applications now open for SNAP3.
+Three SNAPs have run to date, with SNAP3 data currently being analysed and written up.

 The SNAPs are only possible due to the fantastic enthusiasm and engagement of collaborators across the UK, including anaesthetic trainees and their Trainee Research Networks.
 Since SNAP2, individuals who contributed data to the project are listed as collaborators in PubMed.